 In 1849 the advowson was settled on the same trustees as that of St Pauls, Dorking (John Labouchere and his wife, Alexander Beattie and the Revd John S Utterton). £5,000 was invested in the Ecclesiastical Commissioners to pay the incumbent £150 in quarterly payments.
 On 26 April 1900, a grant of £600 was made from Queen Anne's Bounty to match a benefaction of £1,300 offered by Mrs S.B.
 Brown of Bearehurst, this increased the living by £57.
 In 1923 the gift of the living passed to the Church Patronage Society.

 A major overhaul was carried out in 1904 supervised by architect William D. Caroe.
-It included a new king post roof, organ by Rothwell, pulpit, choir stalls, reredos, the east window by Powell and the refitting of the chancel and sanctuary.
+It included a new king post roof, organ by Rothwell of Hampstead, pulpit, choir stalls, reredos, the east window by Powell and the refitting of the chancel and sanctuary.
+The fine new carved pulpit and woodwork in the chancel were provided by Messrs Dart and Francis of Crediton, Devon.
 This refurbishment was funded by Sir Alexander Hargreaves-Brown of Broome Hall in memory of his mother Sarah Benedict Brown who lived at Bearehurst as well as The Heaths of Kitlands and Hervey Vaughan Williams (Ralph's brother) of Leith Hill Place.

 In 1987 Christ Church was classified as a Grade II listed building.

-In November 2017 a project was completed to install a disabled toilet facility at the back of the church connected to mains drainage and a new external boiler with housing made from local timber, in 2021 the oil tank was replaced and moved.
+In 2017 a disabled toilet facility at the back of the church connected to mains drainage was installed and a new external boiler with housing made from local timber.
+In 2021 the oil tank was replaced and moved outside and a Wi-fi link was established with the John Venus hall.

 The marriage on 22 February 1868 of the composer Ralph Vaughan Williams' parents, Arthur Vaughan Williams of Tanhurst and Margaret Wedgwood of Leith Hill Place.
 She was the daughter of Josiah Wedgwood and Caroline Darwin, elder sister of Charles Darwin who lived and worked at Leith Hill Place.